sagemath/trac_to_gh/Issue 4093.md

 # Issue 4093: [with patch, needs review] fix numerical fuzz in period_lattice for 3.1.2

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/4093

 Original creator: cremona